And the Angel of the Lord appeared to him, and said to him, “The Lord is with you, you mighty man of valor!”

 Doesn’t that thought give you so much hope?

-2 Corinthians 12:9 (NKJV)
+2 Corinthians 12:9 (CSB)

-Jesus! what a Strength in weakness!
+Jesus!
+What a Strength in weakness!

 Let me hide myself in him;